Lobster Pop-Up

 An example of how on-demand gear functions A signal from the fishing boat raises a buoy attached to gear at the sea floor.

-This technology has several variations, including pop-up buoys, inflatable lift bags, and buoyant spools, all requiring far less rope in the water than traditional gear—and eliminating the traditional use of vertical lines attached to surface buoys.
-Gear on the sea floor can be located and retrieved via an acoustic signal from the fishing boat and efforts are underway to ensure the traditional buoy at the surface is now marked virtually so fishers know where another fisher’s gear is and can avoid setting over that gear.
+This technology has several variations, including pop-up buoys, inflatable lift bags, and buoyant spools, all eliminating the traditional use of persistent vertical lines attached to surface buoys.
+Gear on the sea floor can be located, released, and retrieved via an acoustic signal from a fishing boat.
+Efforts are underway to ensure others are able to detect the gear with its virtual mark so they know where another fisher’s on-demand gear is and can avoid deploying their gear in the same area.

 wave